 Hollyhead: We're about 70 percent recruiting outside the travel industry.
 Travel [industry experience] is important for some pieces of work, but it's the opposite for others, because you want a fresh approach.
 Travel as a domain is an interesting problem.
 What you're looking for is people who have dealt with multi-faceted issues that are based on simple data principles that need to be turned into simple user experiences.
-We find a lot of people from outside are more useful to bring a different perspective, and then you complement them with the subject matter expertise in the areas of distribution or the madness of travel.
-There is a massive war on talent, and the one thing is important in travel, although you're competing with Facebook and Google for the greatest talent, is that the problem we're trying to solve at the moment in bringing travel back is a really interesting one for engineers and data scientists.
+We find a lot of people from outside [travel] are more useful to bring a different perspective, and then you complement them with the subject matter expertise in the areas of distribution or the madness of travel.
+There is a massive war on talent, and one thing important in travel, although you're competing with Facebook and Google for the greatest talent, is that the problem we're trying to solve at the moment in bringing travel back is a really interesting one for engineers and data scientists.
 With our own people, they're the best advert for wanting to be part of this recovery as they reinvent solutions for corporate travel.

 BTN: How is the integration going now that the acquisition has closed?

 Hollyhead: It's two weeks in, and of course, this has been going on for a while.
 During the diligence phase we were partnering under the regulations we had to follow pre-close, but we knew a lot about each other in order to get to the point where you close.
 We've been doing a lot of work to make sure the salesforces line up, that your marketing messages and the sustainability messaging jive.
 If we want to be in a position where we have a two-sided marketplace, offering unrivaled choice and content with the Ovation brand, the Egencia brand and the GBT brand together in the marketplace, you don't want to confuse the customer, so we have to be clear about where we play.
-My personal view is that the TMC industry, even if it returns to 50 percent of what it was before, is a near-on hundreds of billions of dollars marketplace, and if you combine Ovation with its high-touch, Egencia with its approach to software-as-a-service platform and GBT with its heritage of safety and trust and service, the idea that you've got those three offering being presented to clients, the customers will make the choice as long as we don't confuse the customer.
-We're good for a while, so most of the we're doing is on the plan we had pre-close, making sure this is seamless for our colleagues and continuous for customers and partners.
+My personal view is that the TMC industry, even if it returns to 50 percent of what it was before, is a near-on hundreds of billions of dollars marketplace, and if you combine Ovation with its high-touch, Egencia with its approach to software-as-a-service platform and GBT with its heritage of safety and trust and service, the idea that you've got those three offerings being presented to clients, the customers will make the choice as long as we don't confuse [them].
+We're good for a while, so most of what we're doing is on the plan we had pre-close, making sure this is seamless for our colleagues and continuous for customers and partners.
 Last week, we had our customer advisory board together as a symbol, and [Amex GBT CEO Paul Abbott] and I did an open Q&A, and it finished early.
 They were coming in with conspiracies of, "What are you going to do to us," and in fact, we're not going to do anything.
 We're going to carry on doing what we're doing at Egencia, and if you value Egencia, GBT is investing in the future of what Egencia's been doing and taking that forward.
 There's not this major upheaval or announcement coming.
 We're running Egencia, because it makes sense, and that's what the investment was all about.

 BTN: What's the top priority you are seeing from clients at the moment?
 Is it still safety and security?